Pete (Red Dwarf): Part One

 The story begins with Lister and Rimmer being escorted to Captain Hollister's office.
 Hollister is with Mr Ackerman on whom they played a prank.
-The prank in question concerned Ackerman and a truth serum; Hollister reports him "rushing onto the bridge this morning, apologising for being late, saying he had been having 'jiggy jiggy' with the science officer's wife and had not allowed enough time to change out of his Batman costume."
-Their punishment pits a team of their choice against Ackerman and the prison guards in a game of Basketball.
+The prank in question concerned Ackerman and a truth serum; Hollister reports him "rushing onto the bridge this morning, apologising for being late, saying he had been having 'jiggy jiggy' with the science officer's wife and had not allowed enough time to change out of his Batman outfit."
+Their punishment pits a team of their choice against Ackerman and the prison guards in a game of basketball.

 After the first half, the crew are losing badly.
 Lister's team consists of him, Rimmer, the Cat, Kryten, and Kochanski.
 Rimmer and Lister tell the others that their opponents' half-time drinks had been spiked with a sort of Viagra.
 This is noticed in the next half, with the crew winning against the guards, who are forced to bend over to cover their erections.

 The next day, Rimmer and Lister are back in Hollister's office, caught out after the captain also sampled the drink.
 They are given 'spud duty' for the next two weeks.
 Spud duty involves peeling a mountain of potatoes.
 That evening, Rimmer finds out that Lister has been using Bob the Skutter to get things Lister wanted, such as curry and lager.
 Rimmer asks Lister to get them a programmable virus which they can set to eat potato skins, meaning they would not have to do any work.